Creating MCR Connections to SAP HANA Enterprise Cloud

 The MCR Connection Detail page appears, where you can set up the peering session between the MCR and the SAP HEC WAN router based on the configuration details in the SPC ticket.

-After IP Addresses, enter your local IP address.
+Enter your local IP address.

-Click +Add BGP Connection.
+Click Add BGP Connection.

 Specify these connection details: